 The University maintains its accounts and prepares its consolidated financial statements on the accrual basis of accounting in conformity with generally accepted accounting principles in the United States of America (GAAP).
 The Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) is the source of authoritative GAAP.
+The University prepares its consolidated financial statements in accordance with the Not-for-Profit Entities Topic of the FASB ASC.
 These statements include all wholly owned subsidiaries.
 All significant intercompany transactions and accounts have been eliminated.